Honored Sandians have much in common

 “I’m inspired by many talented individuals, working to support a common mission and am honored to pay it forward: to help others find their purpose and have an impact,” she says.

-Paralleling her success at Sandia has been her work with the Association of Latino Professionals for America, whose purpose is to connect Latino leaders in homes, communities
+Paralleling her success at Sandia has been her work with the Association of Latino Professionals for America, whose purpose is to connect Latino leaders in homes, communities and workplaces.
+Valerie’s first experience with the organization was winning an undergraduate scholarship.
+Over the next 14 years she served as a board member of the UNM student chapter, president of the Albuquerque professional chapter and now is a member of the national Women of ALPFA’s Strategy Development Committee.

 “Nothing I’ve achieved would I ever say that I did it myself,” Valerie says.
-“I have always desired to learn more, do more, be more, and fortunately for
+“I have always desired to learn more, do more, be more, and fortunately for me I have an amazing husband and have had phenomenal mentors, coaches and friends throughout my academic and professional careers that have supported this aspiration.
+It’s been a fun and rewarding ride.”

 Outside of work, Valerie volunteers her time with various charities and her church.
 She and her husband raise three children and are involved in their sports — including baseball — and other extracurricular activities.